Gatlink/RhythmAndBlade/README.md

 ## Edit
 Level edition is done through the keyboard and mouse.
+- use the arrow keys to move the camera
 - click on a point to select it
 - press delete to remove it
 - click and drag on a point to move it